Build your own device

 Etcher (https://etcher.io/) turns the whole process of flashing an OS image file into three simple steps: Select Image, Select Drive, and Flash Image.
 More importantly, the same program, with the same interface, is available on all three types of computer – Windows, Mac, and Linux – which makes it easy for everybody to understand.

-Warning : the SD card will be totally over-written, so this SD card will be used only for the Raspberry Pi.
-Don’t forget to backup your Node-RED files if you update
+Warning : the SD card will be totally over-written, so this SD card should be used only for the Raspberry Pi.

 - Insert your SD card in the computer.
 Etcher will select it automatically.
 Etcher won’t write to your hard drives by default, but check that the SD card is listed correctly.
 Now click Flash! to write the image file to the SD card.